Biden urges Congress to pass coronavirus package, promises more action

 Trump has pursued a series of legal challenges in numerous states, although none has thus far resulted in any meaningful gains for the president.
 Most of the lawsuits have been rejected by judges, who have expressed skepticism about the claim that the election results are illegitimate.

-Reporting by Jarrett Renshaw in Wilmington, Delaware, and Joseph Ax in Princeton, New Jersey; Additional reporting by Doina Chiacu, David Morgan and Jonnelle Marte in Washington; Writing by Alistair Bell; Editing by Chizu Nomiyama, Rosalba O’Brien and Paul Simao
+Reporting by Jarrett Renshaw in Wilmington, Delaware, and Joseph Ax in Princeton, New Jersey; Additional reporting by Doina Chiacu, David Morgan and Jonnelle Marte in Washington; Writing by Alistair Bell; Editing by Rosalba O’Brien, Paul Simao and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.